SHIPPING & DELIVERY

 The mittens are easy to care for.
 Hand wash in cool or warm water with a mild soap such as Woolite.
 Reshape and allow to dry flat in a warm place.

 Besides on my website, I sell them at the Putney School Harvest Festival on Sunday of every Indigenous People's Day weekend, and at the Putney Winter Farmer's Markets (Sundays 11-2, Green Mountain Orchards Apple Barn, Putney VT, late November through Christmas).
 I also participate in the Cotton Mill Hill Holiday Sale in Brattleboro VT during the first weekend of December.
 Contact me if you would like to arrange a purchase offline.
 I can sometimes provide a trunk sale :)

 WHO DOES YOUR PHOTOGRAPHY?

-I've taken all the photos except the ones of me were taken by my daughter or my mom :) My daughter has helped with editing some of the photos
+I've taken all the photos except the ones of me were taken by my 21 year old, Lila.
+Lila has also helped with editing some of the photos

 WHO MADE YOUR WEBSITE?